 Now, say that a lamb weighs 100 pounds, which is pretty high for our medium-sized Katahdin breed of sheep, but it makes the math easier.
 This year's price is $2.25 per pound live, so the customer pays us $225 for that nice, big lamb.
 If the customer is doing his own processing, we make sure the animal gets safely loaded in his vehicle or goes outside of our gate, and that is all the expense the customer has.
 If we're taking it to the locker in Ivesdale, it goes in the back of our truck or on our trailer.
 We've learned the hard way to require payment from a new customer before taking his/her animal to the locker.
 The order form and website also clearly say that the locker's/processor's fee is not included in what you pay us for the animal.

 Once the animal is dispatched at the locker, the skin, head, entrails, hooves, and other parts considered inedible are removed, and the carcass is required by state regulations to hang for 24 hours to chill.
-The locker typically saves the liver for you, and will save the heart and kidneys of sheep and goats if you ask first and then remind them several times.
-My family and I think the locker throws away a lot of good stuff, such as minor organ meats, large bones that can be stewed for bone broth, and hooves that can be boiled for gelatin.
+The locker typically saves the liver for you, and will save the heart and kidneys of sheep and goats if you ask.
+We think the locker, because of regulations, has to throw out a lot of good stuff, such as minor organ meats, large bones that can be stewed for bone broth, and hooves that can be boiled for gelatin.
 If you want these, you'll need to watch YouTube videos and learn to do the job yourself!

 The meat is now at the "hanging weight" stage.
 A 100-pound lamb will have around 52 pounds "on the rail" weight; the rest goes in the offal cans for use in dog and cat food, or animal by-products.
 Many farms charge by the hanging weight.
 However, since we had a meat inspector here at the farm tell us point-blank that the only legal way for a farm to sell a slaughter animal is by the liveweight, we'll keep to that practice.
 If you took the carcass home at this stage for a whole barbecue, it would have cost you $225/52 lbs = $4.33 per pound, plus what the locker charges.

 How much meat you get depends a lot on what you order.
 Boxed weight is commonly 60% of hanging weight, so your 100 lb. lamb is now down to 31 lbs. and costing $225/31 = $7.26 per pound plus locker fees.
 Part of the shrinkage here is that the carcass loses moisture as it hangs.
 Part is also that if you order boneless, the bones will be cut out and thrown in the scrap bins.
-Since the locker charges on the "hot hanging weight," whether you order boneless or not won't change their income, but it will greatly lower the weight of what you receive.
-If the cutter is having a bad day, some of your meat may go in the scrap bin with your bones.
+Since the locker charges on the "hot hanging weight," whether you order boneless or not won't change their income, but it will lower the weight of what you receive.
 I recommend always leaving bones in--give them to your dog after you're finished cooking if need be.